bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 </td><td>

 Overloads a darknet server with feedback to lock it down.
-It will no longer move or go offline.
-However, it also loses all of its connections (excluding the one to the script's current server), and all of its max ram, and no longer gives experience.
+Similar to status link, it will no longer move or go offline, although servers connected to it may still move.
+However, it also loses all of its max ram, and no longer gives experience.

 This technique is sometimes used to sacrifice a new device that appears on the network to make it easier to probe it for weaknesses and develop scripts against it.